-The remaining five days of the week, you usually eat.
-For example, you might eat only 500 calories per day on Monday and Tuesday and typically on Wednesday through Sunday.
+For the remaining five days of the week, you usually eat.
+For example, you might eat only 500 calories daily on Monday and Tuesday and typically on Wednesday through Sunday.

 Moreover, fasting periods of 48+ hours are better used selectively as therapeutic fasting methods than to put the body under stress with them every week.